hub2vu/ai2thor-emodied-llm/README.md

 To switch backends, modify the `backend` field in your config file (e.g., `config/sample_task_1_ollama.yaml`).

+## Controls

+While the program is running, you can control execution using keyboard commands:

+- **`c`** - Continue to next step (manually trigger the next AI action)
+- **`Esc`** - Exit the program immediately

+The program also features **auto-continue** functionality: if no key is pressed, the program will automatically continue to the next step after 1 second.
+This allows the robot to operate continuously without manual intervention while still giving you the option to pause execution when needed.

 ## Demo

 This is a small demo video to demonstrate the project